I was shocked when I had to experience for the first time how fast travel health insurance pays off.

 Buy One, Get Many Free

-I harbor the suspicion that doctors are particularly generous when it comes to desperate travellers that will forward their invoice to insurances.
+I harbor the suspicion that doctors are particularly generous when it comes to desperate travellers that will forward their invoices to insurance companies.

 They not only lavishly prescribe drugs, but they also tend to double-check überthoroughly.